-Prerequisite: Application, 3.0 GPA, ACT benchmarks met, additional prerequisites may apply to specific classes.
+Prerequisite: Application, 3.0 GPA, ACT benchmarks met for specific classes, additional prerequisites may apply to specific classes.

-The SBS program allows eligible high school students to take up to 8 NKU classes prior to high school graduation.
 Course offerings will be presented by NKU in the semester prior to enrollment.
 If a SBS student applies to NKU as a freshman, the application fee will be waived.
+Students must remain in "good standing" in order to take courses the following semester.